esciencecenter-digital-skills/Natural-language-processing/episodes/03-embeddings.md

 model.train(documents,total_examples=len(documents),epochs=10)
 ```

-We can then explore the embedding space as we did for the `GloVE` model.
+We can then explore the embedding space as we did for the `word2vec-google-news-300` model.